Examples of these disorders are:

 Testing neurotransmitter levels is recommended.

-Hypothyroidism occurs when the thyroid and adrenal glands are both under functioning triggering behaviors similar to children with autism.
+Hypothyroidism occurs when the thyroid and adrenal glands are both under-functioning, triggering problems with sleep, concentration and immunity.

 Low fatty acid levels are known to cause depression, anxiety, mood and behavior disorders.